blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

         - WEBSERVER_CUSTOM_CERT_FILE - The file containing the customer's signed certificate.

             ```cp <PATH_TO_CERT_FILE> <PATH_TO_SECRETS>/WEBSERVER_CUSTOM_CERT_FILE```
+            - Replace <PATH_TO_CERT_FILE> with the path to the certificate file.
+            - Replace <PATH_TO_SECRETS> with the directory path where the secrets files are stored.
+See step 1 of the installation being performed.

         - WEBSERVER_CUSTOM_KEY_FILE - The file containing the customer's key used to create the certificate.

             ```cp <PATH_TO_KEY_FILE> <PATH_TO_SECRETS>/WEBSERVER_CUSTOM_KEY_FILE```
+            - Replace <PATH_TO_KEY_FILE> with the path to the certificate file.
+            - Replace <PATH_TO_SECRETS> with the directory path where the secrets files are stored.
+See step 1 of the installation being performed.

 ### Using Custom Certificate TrustStore
 - Custom java TrustStore file for the Alert server to communicate over SSL to external systems.